MiaoE/-ICS3U6-Cheerville-Simulator/README.md

 # -ICS3U6-Cheerville-Simulator
-One of the unit summatives for ICS3U6, Pre-AP Computer Science.
+One of the unit summatives for ICS3U6, grade 11 Pre-AP Computer Science.

 This project utilizes OOP concepts such as inheritance, encapsulation, polymorphism, and abstraction.